Table of Contents

 Working with a professional electrician is crucial to replace your outdoor electrical meter box.
 Electricians charge between $50 and $100 per hour, depending on the task’s difficulty.

-Assume the project will take between one and four hours and cost between $50 and $400 in labor if you are merely replacing the meter box.
+If you replace the meter box, the project will take between one and four hours and cost between $50 and $400 in labour.
 Depending on their cost breakdown, you can also come across flat electrician costs, including travel and overheads.

 Costs Affecting the Replacement of Outside Electrical Meters